nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.3.1 Selecting passengers to arrange a carpool: `pool`

-Selects passengers from the current view in the GME terminal to arrange a carpool.
+Selects passengers from the current view in the bottom left pane of the GME terminal to arrange a carpool.

 Format: `pool n/DRIVER_NAME p/DRIVER_PHONE c/INDEX d/DAY t/TIME [c/INDEX c/INDEX...] [tag/TAG]`